nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Commands are instructions for StudMap, and the main way to interact with it!
 Check out the [Features](#5-features) section to see what commands are available.

+### CSV (Comma-separated Values) file

+This is a file type that many applications use for importing and exporting data.
+That's why we're using it for import!

+### JSON file

+This is a file type that many applications use for storing data in a human-readable format.
+We're also using it, so that advanced users can edit their student data easily if they wish.

 ### Module